Stressed about managing your short term rental or finding a place to stay?

 No one wants to sleep in yesterday’s sheets.
 Not you–not your guests either.

 These fees ensure your place is spotless for EVERY guest.
-Costs vary based on property type and size but typically range from AED 150 to AED 500 per turnover.
-Oftentimes – if listing on OTA platforms like Airbnb, the cleaning costs are already paid for by the guest so it evens out.
+Costs vary based on property type and size, but range from AED 150 to AED 500 per turnover.
+Oftentimes, if listing on OTA platforms like Airbnb, the cleaning costs are already paid for by the guest so it evens out.

 5. Marketing and Advertising Fees